 More about: Florence Accademia Gallery Tickets and Tours

-The Accademia Gallery, where Michelangelo's David is now located, was founded in 1784 as an exhibition space for the studies of fine arts students and is now the most visited museum in the city after the Uffizi Gallery.
+The Accademia Gallery, where Michelangelo's David is now located, was founded in 1784 as an exhibition space for the studies of Fine Arts students and is now the most visited museum in the city after the Uffizi Gallery.

-Tickets to the Florence Academy Gallery
+Tickets to the Accademia Gallery in Florence

-If you want to see the original David (when you see it, you'll realize that its perfection goes far beyond that of its replicas), the best option is to visit the Accademia Gallery on your own and at your own pace, but without having to wait in the long lines of tourists at the entrance.
+If you want to see the original David (when you see it, you'll realize that its perfection goes far beyond that of its replicas), the best option is to visit the Accademia Gallery on your own and at your own pace, but without having to wait in the long lines of tourists waiting at the entrance.
 I recommend buying this skip-the-line ticket in advance online.

 Florence is home to three statues of David, which is surprising and can even lead to some confusion for tourists.
 Two of them are replicas of the original work, one in marble from 1910, which you will find in Piazza della Signoria, and another in Piazzale Michelangelo, from 1865 and built in homage to Michelangelo himself.